-Registration will occur over a two-week period (see Registration Calendar for more information).
+Registration will occur over a two-week period (see Academic Calendar for more information).
 Each student will be given a registration appointment based on class level (MSL, LLM, 1L, 2L, 3L, Exchange).
-During your appointment, you will have one (or more depending on class level) day to log onto WebAdvisor and register for classes.
 Course enrollment is first-come, first-serve within assigned class level.
 Each registration appointment group remains open through the end of the add/drop period.

-For up-to-date class information, please visit WebAdvisor.
-Visit the Record’s intranet page for guides on how to use WebAdvisor.
-Your WebAdvisor User ID and Password are the same as for your Hastings Outlook email.
-The Records Office does not know your password, contact Help Desk to have your password reset.
+For up-to-date class information, please visit Self-Service.
+Your Self-Service User ID and Password are the same as for your College of Law Outlook email.
+The Office of the Registrar does not know your password, contact Help Desk to have your password reset.

 When can I waitlist?